--- Celebrate Lunar New Year with our curated collection of food shows and more, streaming free ---

-Well, yes, but according to the lunar calendar, is dictated by the moon and so the exact date changes every year – it usually falls between late January and late February.
+Well, yes, but according to the lunar calendar, Chinese New Year is dictated by the moon and so the exact date changes every year – it usually falls between late January and late February.
 So Chinese families are fortunate to have two New Year holidays.
 The occasion is also known as and is celebrated by people in Korea, Vietnam, Singapore and other countries outside China.

 Banquets and family gatherings are a key part of Chinese New Year celebrations.
 Source: Market City